Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 \section{Introduction}

 This article is devoted to the study of quasilinear Schr\"odinger flows in one space dimension.
-Our objective is to approach both the local well-posedness question and the long time/global well-posedness question for small initial data in Sobolev spaces, and to establish sharp results for both.
+Our objective is to approach both the local well-posedness question and the long-time/global well-posedness question for small initial data in Sobolev spaces, and to establish sharp results for both problems.

-Regardless of the dimension, local well-posedness for quasilinear Schr\"odinger flows is a difficult question, which is why the theory has been lagging behind the corresponding theory for nonlinear wave equations.
-The study of this class of problems was initiated in pioneering work of Kenig-Ponce-Vega~\cite{KPV} for initial data which is both regular and localized; see also \cite{KPRV1} and \cite{KPRV2}.
+Irrespective of the dimension, local well-posedness for quasilinear Schr\"odinger flows is a complex question, which is why the theory has historically been lagging behind the corresponding theory for nonlinear wave equations.
+The study of this class of problems was initiated in breakthrough work of Kenig-Ponce-Vega~\cite{KPV}, who considered initial data which is both regular and localized; see also \cite{KPRV1} and \cite{KPRV2}.
 The question of local well-posedness in translation invariant Sobolev spaces, and also at lower regularity, was then considered by Marzuola-Metcalfe-Tataru~\cite{MMT1,MMT2}.
-As it turns out, one needs to differentiate between quadratic and cubic nonlinearities, and the classical $H^s$ Sobolev spaces can be used only in the cubic case.
-There is also a substantial difference between the small and large data problems, see the discussion in \cite{MMT2}.
+As it turns out, one needs to differentiate between quadratic and cubic nonlinearities, and the classical $H^s$ Sobolev spaces can only be employed in to the cubic case.
+There is also a substantial difference between the small and large data problems, and here we refer the reader to the work in \cite{MMT2} where a more detailed discussion is available.

 Our interest here is in 1D quasilinear Schr\"odinger flows with cubic nonlinearities, and with initial data which is small in $H^s$.
-Indeed, the first objective of this paper is to fully redevelop the study of the local well-posedness problem in the 1D case at lower regularity.
-In this context we are able to prove a \emph{sharp local well-posedness} result.
+Indeed, the first objective of this paper is to fully redevelop the study of the local well-posedness problem in the 1D case at lower regularity having only a smallness assumption on our Sobolev initial data.
+In this context, we are able to prove a \emph{sharp local well-posedness} result.

-The second goal of this article is to consider the long time/global existence of solutions for the same problem.
-This is motivated by a broad conjecture formulated by the authors in a recent paper \cite{IT-global}.
+The second goal of this article is to consider the long-time/global existence of solutions for the same problem.
+This is motivated by a broad conjecture formulated by the authors in the recent work \cite{IT-global}.
 Our global well-posedness (GWP) conjecture, which applies to both semilinear and quasilinear 1D problems, is as follows:

 \begin{conjecture}[Non-localized data defocusing GWP conjecture] One dimensional dispersive flows on the real line with cubic defocusing nonlinearities and small initial data have global in time, scattering solutions. \end{conjecture}